menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

    7. Enter :guilabel:`Service name` and the Nominum Command Channel used to connect to ANS in the :guilabel:`Channel` box.
 If you have some custom properties defined for DNS servers in your Micetro setup, you can fill in values for them as well in this panel.
    8. Click :guilabel:`Add`.
 Micetro should now have a secure connection to the Men&Mice AuthServe Agent and you should be able to manage your AuthServe DNS server.

+Updating the Agent
+"""""""""""""""""""
+Currently, the  ``mmupdater`` service is not capable of updating the AuthServe agent, so the update process must be done manually.
+To update the agent, an Administrator must unzip the latest agent package and run the ``update.sh`` script.

 .. toctree::
   :maxdepth: 1